Yshushan/JavaScript-study-notes/DOMCommonAPI.md

 classlists.length //Return the number of classes in the list.
 This property is read-only

-classlists.add(classname1, classname2, more) //Add one or more class names to an element.
+classlists.add(classname1, ...more) //Add one or more class names to an element.
 // If the specified class already exist, the class will not be added

 classlists.contains(classname) //Return a Boolean value,